 Look for specials instead.

-Bigger web hosting companies often run promotions which you can use to get a decent reseller hosting plan at an affordable price.
+Bigger web hosting companies often run promotions which you can use to get a decent plan at an affordable price.
 It will give you the chance to keep your clients happy and grow so one day you can upgrade and have your own servers with thousands of customers.

 We've partnered with InMotion hosting to offer our readers an exclusive 50% OFF on plans until the end of - but hurry, we've only got 3 plans left in our discounted inventory.
+You can also check out our deals on shared hosting accounts.

 3. Use a corporate billing system